ad-mz/R-Data-Analysis/iris-dataset-analysis.md

 ![](iris-dataset-analysis_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-Looks good but documentation says `qplot` is deprecated (no longer useful or better options exist) In this case, I’m going to try and explore ggplot instead
+Since qplot is deprecated, I transitioned to ggplot for more control and reproducibility

 ?ggplot